TA Guide: Get support with difficult situations

 Mental health support for yourself or your students

-Students who are consistently absent and/or won’t respond to email
+Students who are consistently absent and/or don’t respond to email

 - Step 1: Reach out to the student, if you have not yet.
-The Office of Student Assistance and Support has resources about how to speak to a student you may be worried about.
+The Office of Student Assistance and Support shares information about talking with a student you are worried about.

 - Step 2: Inform your lead instructor about the concern.